paulmelis/blender-ply-import/readme.txt

 structures.
 We use NumPy arrays in the read_ply extension module to easily pass the data directly to Blender.

+Note: the readply module is not tied to Blender in any way and can be used as a general PLY reader for Python.

 Performance
 -----------

-Here's some numbers when importing the Asian Dragon model [1] from The Stanford 3D Scanning Repository [2].
+Below are some numbers when importing the Asian Dragon model ([1]) from The Stanford 3D Scanning Repository ([2]).
 This 3D model consists of 3,609,600 vertices and 7,219,045 triangles.

-With Blender 2.76 and xyzrgb_dragon.ply (already in the filesystem cache):
+With Blender 2.76 and xyzrgb_dragon.ply already in the filesystem cache:

 # Native blender PLY importer
 $ blender -P test/blender_native_import.py -- xyzrgb_dragon.ply